dengliangshi/MySQLdb-Wrapper/README.md

 # MySQLdb Wrapper
-A simple wrapper for MySQLdb, supports comman database operations with friendly interfaces.
+A simple wrapper for MySQLdb, supports common database operations with friendly interfaces.

 ## Usage
 Build up connection to MySQL server using this module: